AmeliaSZK/CoulAdj-TestSamples/README.md

     | 210 |  20 |  30 | 246 | Red     | 46 |  d2     |  14     |  1e     |  f6     |
     | 210 |  20 | 230 | 244 | Magenta | 44 |  d2     |  14     |  e6     |  f4     |
     | 210 | 220 |  30 | 242 | Yellow  | 42 |  d2     |  dc     |  1e     |  f2     |
-1. When looking at the image from top-left to top-right, from top to bottom, the colours must appear such that those with the lower alpha values appear first.
+1. When looking at the image from top-left to top-right, and then from top to bottom, the colours must appear such that those with the lower alpha values appear first.

 # Rules of thumb